Communication (COMM)

 PREREQ: SOPHOMORE STANDING

-COMM 327 INTRODUCTION TO CORPORATE COMMUNICATION 3 Units
+COMM 327 CORPORATE COMMUNICATION FOUNDATIONS 3 Units

 This course provides a broad overview of the theoretical and empirical literature relevant to organizational communication.
 The focus is on how communication operates in organizations, the effects of communication on organizational life, and how communication can be made more efficient and effective in meeting personal as well as organizational goals.

-COMM 328 COMMUNICATION CONFLICT RESOLUTION 3 Units
+COMM 328 MANAGING CONFLICT 3 Units

 COMM 331 PRACTICUM IN TELEVISION PRODUCTION AND DIRECTING Repeatable 1-3 Units